voidreapercmxcix/hubgrab/README.md

 Adds a floating panel to any HuggingFace repository or dataset page listing all downloadable files with checkboxes, sizes, and a one-click bulk download button.

 - ✅ Auto-detects HuggingFace model and dataset pages
+- ✅ Auto-Page-folder namer makes a folder in /Home/Downloads/Hubgrab/<folder-name>
 - ✅ Lists all files with sizes
 - ✅ Junk files (`.gitattributes`, `.gitignore` etc.) unchecked by default — README kept
 - ✅ Folder name auto-filled from repo URL, editable before download